PLCnext/CSharpExamples/PLCnext_CSharpExamples/99_MiscAttribues/MiscAttributes.md

 `[Invisible]`

-This attribute added to inputs/outputs/method parameters hides the pin on graphical editors in the PLCnext Engineer.
+This attribute added to inputs and outputs of function blocks hides the pin on graphical editors in the PLCnext Engineer.
 Direct access is still possible.

-`[Local]`

-This attribute on public FB fields exposes that field to the user in IEC code worksheets.
-The field is accessible through the FB instance.